 On the left side you see a detail from an illustration by Henry Holiday to Lewis Carroll’s tragicomedy The Hunting of the Snark.
 I marked five possible references by Henry Holiday to a painting by William Sidney Mount.

-On the right side you see Willam Sidney Mount’s painting The Bone Player.
+On the right side you see William Sidney Mount’s painting The Bone Player (1856) in mirror view.

 (In Holiday’s and Swain’s illustration you see a little white spot which seems to correspond with a reflection of light from adrinking glass in William Sidney’s painting.
 For some time I thought Holiday and Swain intentionally a inserted white spot which looks like an error into their illustration.
 But probably that white spot is an error on the electrotyped metal plate used for printing.)

 Mount painted The Bone Player after receiving a commission from the printers Goupil and Company for two pictures of African-American musicians to be lithographed for the European market.
 These became the last in a series of five life-size likenesses of musicians that Mount executed between 1849 and 1856.

 Could Henry Holiday have seen that lithograph (e.g. like the one by Jean-Baptiste Adolphe Lafosse) during he illustrated Lewis Carroll’s Snark?
 The lithographs were promoted by London, Goupil & Cie in London in the year 1875 when Goupil & Cie took over Holloway & Sons and their salerooms (http://en.wikipedia.org/wiki/Goupil_&_Cie).
 I don’t know whether the original painting was exhibited there as well.

 Besides that source, Henry Holiday used several other pictorial sources for his illustrations to “The Hunting of the Snark” (Not plagiarism, but for construction of pictorial puzzles paralleling the textual puzzles in Lewis Carroll’s Snark poem).